pourmalek/covir2/README.md

 GitHub repositories allow others to view and/or download, scrutinize, and verify the integrity of the codes and data.
 It is also possible to minimally modify the codes to recreate similar repositories for any other country that reports COVID-19 cases and deaths to World Health Organization.
 Such use of the codes and data in GitHub is free of charge and bound to the pertinent licenses.

-Data management
+**Data management**

-Data management template: A data management template was created for assigning comparable variable names to various outcomes from different models.
+**Data management template**: A data management template was created for assigning comparable variable names to various outcomes from different models.
 Comparable and common variable names consist of generic parts (positions in the variable name) denoting the following items: (1) daily or total, (2) deaths, cases or infections, or other outcomes, (3) mean estimate, or lower, or upper uncertainty limit, (4) raw or smoothed estimate, (5) each of the five individual models, and (6) scenarios within each model.
 This template is described in detail in “variable name structure” in the CovidVisualized GitHub repositories [16].
 Stata SE 14.2 (Stata Statistical Software.
 StataCorp.
 College Station, Texas) was used to write and run the codes on macOS Big Sur, and test run on Microsoft Windows 10.

-Data management: Data acquisition, management, and graphing were performed via Stata codes.
+**Data management**: Data acquisition, management, and graphing were performed via Stata codes.
 Stata codes download the models’ output files from their respective websites, edit them according to the data management template, store each model’s estimates in a single file, and create graphs for all outcomes produced by each model.
 Then, the models’ single data files are compiled into a single final file, and graphs for all common outcomes are created for this compilation of all models.
 These graphs are shown on the pages of the three CovidVisualized GitHub repositories [13-15] and in periodical Situation Reports created with each uptake.

-Outcome types: Besides (1) daily deaths, (2) daily incident cases or infections, (3) total deaths, and (4) total cases or infections, other outcomes estimated by one or more individual models include prevalence, active or prevalent cases, recovered cases, hospital admissions, regular beds needed, ICU (Intensive Care Unit) beds needed, ventilated cases, seroprevalence, and effective reproduction number.
+_Outcome types_: Besides (1) daily deaths, (2) daily incident cases or infections, (3) total deaths, and (4) total cases or infections, other outcomes estimated by one or more individual models include prevalence, active or prevalent cases, recovered cases, hospital admissions, regular beds needed, ICU (Intensive Care Unit) beds needed, ventilated cases, seroprevalence, and effective reproduction number.
 All outcome types were graphed.

-Secondary variables: Secondary variables are created in this work using the primary variables released by the individual models.
+_Secondary variables_: Secondary variables are created in this work using the primary variables released by the individual models.
 They include case fatality rate (CFR), infection fatality rate (IFR), cases per deaths, ratio of estimated to reported deaths, and ratio of estimated to reported cases.
 CFR and IFR have only a daily version, and the other secondary variables have both daily and total (cumulative) versions.

-Uncertainty, scenarios, variants, and vaccines: For each model and for each outcome, both the point (mean) estimates and the interval estimates (95% uncertainty limits) were graphed where available.
+_Uncertainty, scenarios, variants, and vaccines_: For each model and for each outcome, both the point (mean) estimates and the interval estimates (95% uncertainty limits) were graphed where available.
 Similarly, both the “reference” scenario (aka status quo) and alternative scenarios (i.e., “better” and “worse” scenarios) were graphed for models with more than one scenario (i.e., IHME and IMPE).
 Assumptions about and empirical inputs from distributions of variants and vaccination coverages across space and time have been progressively included in models and scenarios of IHME and IMPE.

-Subnational estimates: The DELP and IHME models provide subnational-level estimates for countries reporting national and subnational level COVID-19 outcomes.
+_Subnational estimates_: The DELP and IHME models provide subnational-level estimates for countries reporting national and subnational level COVID-19 outcomes.
 Graphs were created for national and subnational-level locations (i.e., provinces in Canada) available in DELP and IHME model outputs.

-Periodical uptakes
+**Periodical uptakes**

 A set of conventions were created for the periodic uptake of the models’ estimates updates.
 The two models with the least frequency of periodic updates of estimates are IHME and IMPE, updated almost weekly and bi-weekly, respectively.
 With the release of each update of either of these two models, the whole set of the five included models are updated in all the three CovidVisualized GitHub repositories.
 The most recent update of each model is used.
 These updates of CovidVisualized repositories are labelled as “uptakes” to differentiate them from models’ estimates updates.
 These conventions for periodical uptake are described in detail in the CovidVisualized GitHub repositories [17].
 R software via RStudio 1.4 (Integrated Development for R. RStudio.
 PBC, Boston, Massachusetts) was used for semi-automatization of the uptakes’ execution.
 Estimates of the LANL model get updated about every 3-4 days, and DELP and SRIV models get updated daily.
 Uptaking the models’ estimates updates with every update of these latter three models is not expected to depict a much more informative profile of the epidemic’s trajectory in future, when compared against the current convention for uptakes.
 The IHME, IMPE, and SRIV models provide estimates for about three months into the future with each update release, the DELP model for about two months, and the LANL model for about one month.